KaraleTanmay/Infinity-Quest/README.md

      door.

 ## how to run the game

-    The game is is in dist folder inside the main code folder.
-Run the Infinity Quest game as administrator In case windows defender interrupt allow access to the game
+    The code of the game is in the Main code folder.

-    For accessing the game code open '.py' files in main code folder using any code editor software
+    For accessing the game code open all '.py' files in main code folder using any code editor software

 ## HOW TO PLAY ?

     A - To move left